 Millions of individuals in the US can be categorized as remote workers, whether self-employed or employed for organizations on a full-time or part-time basis.

 Where you are located is of little importance in today’s connected workplace as long as you fit into the overall scheme of things at the company and contribute effectively to the brand’s growth.

-The reasons why remote working monitoring software is gaining popularity rapidly are many.
+The reasons why remote working monitoring options is gaining popularity rapidly are many.

 The recent economic downturn leading to widespread joblessness across the globe contributed to more and more people switching to being self-employed and setting up flexible work from home businesses.
 Companies too chose to take their jobs to locations that offered cost advantages in a tough economic climate.

 However, these are not the only reasons why mobile workforces are here to stay.
 Reasons vary for the employer vs. the employee, but a happy medium that keeps both employees and employers happy is not a tough task.

 - Cheaper.
 This is probably the number 1 reason for outsourcing jobs, seeking out ways to find workers who offer the same talent and productivity that local workers would but at much lower cost.
 Besides saving on salaries, companies also end up saving big sums on office space, facilities, and lower overheads in the case of work-from-home business models.